SomeGTAVCCodes/GTA-Vice-City-PS2/Read - Cover Notes.txt.md

 //GAME Version:		2003: (PAL) (2.03) (SLES-51061)
 //CRC: 				CFCB0D20

+//--------------------------------------------------------------------------//
+//* ---- ONLY READ ME IF YOU WANT TO CREATE CODES & CHEATS ---- //
+//--------------------------------------------------------------------------//

-//- Notes: - 		This is a re-make: I lost my stuff from years ago so many codes are missing.
+//- Notes: -
+//* This is a re-make: I lost my stuff from years ago so many codes are missing.
-//					Some codes are redundant but useful for comparisons, finding ranges, patterns, read, writes etc.
+//* Some codes are redundant but useful for comparisons, finding ranges, patterns, read, writes etc.
-//					ntsc has the opposite problem - too many codes copy pasted around sites make it confusing and difficult to manage.
+//* ntsc has the opposite problem - too many codes copy pasted around sites make it confusing and difficult to manage.
-//					any sites that do have codes are usually copy pasted from another, not working, not labelled correctly or not truly tested.
+//* any sites that do have codes are usually copy pasted from another, not working, not labelled correctly or not truly tested.

 //- Converting Codes: -
-//					i have incldued a list of offsets and simple equations that - although trial & error, and guess work, - have led to discovering stuff.
+//* i have a list of offsets and simple equations that - although trial & error, and guess work, - have led to discovering stuff.
-//					whenever an offset works for one convert but not another, the likelihood of the correct address being within a small range of that offset is very high.
+//* whenever an offset works for one convert but not another, the likelihood of the correct address being within a small range of that offset is very high.
-// 					step up values, 4 bytes, or +/- offset like 1BO, 5A0A, 9000, or any of the common ones found and then write a random value to each address and scan for those changes you forced.
+//* step up values, 4 bytes, or +/- offset like 1BO, 5A0A, 9000, or any of the common ones found and then write a random value to each address and scan for those changes you forced.
-//					searching for 1440000F etc will net useful results || 01 -00 changes etc.
+//* searching for 1440000F etc will net useful results || 01 -00 changes etc.
+//** the easiest method is porbably just comparing memory regions with your eyes.

 //TODO:
 // Main Concerns is not Having the following;-